OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-08.md

 ## 1 Corinthians 8:4

-Therefore, concerning the eating of food sacrificed to idols, we know that an idol is nothing at all in the world, and that there is no God but one.
+Therefore, regarding the eating of food offered to idols, we understand that an idol is insignificant in the world, and that there is no God but one.

 ## 1 Corinthians 8:5